The Aspire Experience

 Trips and visits are essential to providing a broad and well rounded curriculum.
 They encourage resilience, determination and challenges students outside of their comfort zone.
 Aspire students have the opportunity to take part in various trips and visits, in excess of those they are entitled to attend as a result of the rewards policy.
 Examples include:

-Aspire students have the opportunity to visit Poland and China in 2015 in partnership with Archbishop Sentamu Academy visits to their own link schools, until 2016 when Aspire will visit their own international link schools.
-The visits provide opportunities to work in partner schools and also learn from historical sites such as Auschwitz.
+Aspire students have the opportunity to visit Poland and China.
+The visits provide opportunities to work in partner schools and also learn from historical sites such as Auschwitz and the Forbidden Palace in conjunction with seeing how others live.

 Character develops itself in the stream of life